pentandra/lifepreserver/content/blog/what-is-genealogy/index.markdown

 that have happened throughout mankind's existence, and it is essential, when studying someone's life, to understand, at least to some degree, all that they experienced, the good and the bad.
-Fortunately, we don't have to experience it all for ourselves.
+Fortunately, we don't have to experience it all for ourselves, though we may surely empathize.

 So where does the bigger research community fit into all of this?

-As we've learned ourselves what genealogical research is like, all those nice generational tree structures fade into the background, and we're left with similar types of semi-structured information that is found in any other research field.
+As we've learned ourselves what genealogical research looks like, all those nice generational tree structures fade into the background, and we're left with similar types of semi-structured information that is found in any other research field.
 There is [a lot of momentum](/blog/heading-to-oai8/) in the general research community to develop standards that are domain agnostic.
 It